Tongue Anatomy: Complete Guide with Parts, Names, Functions & Diagram

 The lingual frenulum is a thin piece of tissue that connects the bottom of your tongue to the floor of your mouth.
 It runs from near the base of the tongue to the tip, along the center.
 At the base, it joins the tissue that lines the floor of your mouth.

-On each side of the frenulum’s base, there are small bumps called sublingual caruncles.
+Small bumps called sublingual caruncles are on each side of the frenulum’s base.
 These have openings for the submandibular ducts, from where saliva comes out.
 The blue lines on either side of the frenulum are the deep lingual veins, which drain blood from the tongue.

 The lingual frenulum helps keep your tongue in place and supports it while you talk, eat, or swallow.